Geometric Arbitrage Theory and Market Dynamics Reloaded: Geometric Arbitrage Theory Fundamentals

-Deflators and term structures can be considered \textit{outside the context of fixed income.} An arbitrary financial instrument is mapped to a gauge $(D, P)$ with the following economic interpretation: \begin{itemize} \item Deflator: $D_t$ is the value of the financial instrument at time $t$ expressed in terms of an ''universal currency'' taken as absolute reference over time and asset classes.
-If we choose $D_t^j:=S_t^j\quad(j=1,\dots N)$ for the asset model introduced in subsection \ref{StochasticPrelude}, then this ''universal currency'' becomes automatically the cash account, the $0$-th asset. \item Term structure: $P_{ts}$ is the value at time $t$ (expressed in units of deflator at time $t$) of a synthetic zero coupon bond with maturity $s$ delivering one unit of financial instrument at time $s$. \end{itemize} We point out that there is no unique choice for deflators and term structures describing an asset model.
-If a set of deflators qualifies, then we can multiply every deflators in it by the same positive semimartingale to obtain another suitable set of deflators.
+\begin{remark} Deflators and term structures can be considered \textit{outside the context of fixed income.} An arbitrary financial instrument is mapped to a gauge $(D, P)$ with the following economic interpretation: \begin{itemize} \item Deflator: $D_t$ is the value of the financial instrument at time $t$ expressed in terms of some num\'{e}raire.
+If we choose the cash account, the $0$-th asset as num\'{e}raire, then we can set $D_t^j:=\hat{S}_t^j=\frac{S_t^j}{S_t^0}\quad(j=1,\dots N)$. \item Term structure: $P_{t,s}$ is the value at time $t$ (expressed in units of deflator at time $t$) of a synthetic zero coupon bond with maturity $s$ delivering one unit of financial instrument at time $s$.
+It represents a term structure of forward prices with respect to the chosen num\'{e}raire. \end{itemize} We point out that there is no unique choice for deflators and term structures describing an asset model.
+For example, if a set of deflators qualifies, then we can multiply every deflator by the same positive semimartingale to obtain another suitable set of deflators.
 Of course term structures have to be modified accordingly.
-If we want to make an asset to our num\'{e}raire, then we have to make sure that the corresponding deflator is a strictly positive stochastic process. \begin{example}{Stock Index}\\ Let us consider a total return stock index, where the dividends are reinvested. \begin{itemize} \item $D_t=$ stock index value at time $t$. \item $P_{ts}=$ price of a forward on the stock index issued at time $t$ maturing at time $s$ expressed in terms of $D_t$. \end{itemize} \end{example}
+The term "deflator" is clearly inspired by actuarial mathematics.
+In the present context it refers to a nominal asset value up division by a strictly positive semimartingale (which can be the state price deflator if this exists and it is made to the num\'{e}raire).
+There is no need to assume that a deflator is a positive process.
+However, if we want to make an asset to our num\'{e}raire, then we have to make sure that the corresponding deflator is a strictly positive stochastic process. \end{remark} \begin{example}{Stock Index}\\ Let us consider a total return stock index, where the dividends are reinvested. \begin{itemize} \item $D_t=$ stock index value at time $t$ expressed in terms of the cash asset (risk free discounting). \item $P_{t,s}=$ price of a forward on the stock index issued at time $t$ maturing at time $s$ expressed in terms of $D_t$. \end{itemize} \end{example}

-\begin{example}{Zero Bonds}\\ Let us consider a family of maturing zero bonds. \begin{itemize} \item $D_t=$ value of a zero bond maturing at time $t$ = value of one unit of cash at time $t$. \item $P_{ts}=$ price of a zero bond issued at time $t$ and delivering one unit of cash at time $s$ expressed in terms of $D_t$. \end{itemize} \end{example}
+\begin{example}{Zero Bonds}\\ Let us consider a family of maturing zero bonds. \begin{itemize} \item $D_t\equiv1=$ value of a zero bond maturing at time $t$ = value of one unit of cash at time $t$ expressed in terms of the cash asset itself. \item $P_{t,s}=$ price of a zero bond issued at time $t$ and delivering one unit of cash at time $s$ expressed in terms of $D_t$. \end{itemize} \end{example}

 Deflators typically represent for a currency the time evolution of inflation or deflation.
 Quotients of deflators are exchange rates. \begin{example}{Exchange Rates}

 \end{example}